T1taniumF0rge-Industries-Inc/Software/CONTRIBUTING.md

 - Migration: Although pretty rare to occur, this means *all active repository maintainers are working on migration*, meaning that any issues and pull requests **will not be looked at *until* migration is over** and commits will **focus on migration tasks**.
 This usually makes the time of delay extend to a period of time of **minimum *1 to 2 months***.
 - HIBERNATION: *ABSOLUTELY NO STAFF ACTIVE*.
 THIS WILL USUALLY BE ANNOUNCED 1 DAY OR MORE BEFORE THE EVENT. **ABSOLUTELY NO COMMITS WILL BE STAGED BY ANYONE AND NO REPLIES WILL BE PROVIDED DURING STATED DURATION TIME**

-### Planned Modes for certain dates:
+### Planned modes:

-1 - 15th May 2026 → 14th July 2026 - Repository will go in **Hibernation** mode due to maintainers leave for personal reasons
+1 - 20th December 2025 → 30th December 2025 - Repository will go to **Offline** mode due to Christmas Holidays

-2 - 20th December 2025 → 30th December 2025 - Repository will go to **Offline** mode due to Christmas Holidays
+2 - 15th May 2026 → 14th July 2026 - Repository will go in **Hibernation** mode due to maintainers leave for personal reasons

 Thank you for your understanding, and we apologise for any inconveniences.